-From the company’s 52-week low of $2.57 per share to that after-hours price, the stock has gained in excess of 8,000% in under a year.
+From the company’s 52-week low of just $2.57 per share to that after-hours price, we’re looking at an implied move of just over 8,000%.

-This all comes as traders from the popular but controversial subreddit, WallStreetBets (WSB), have piled into GME over the last month – buying both the underlying stock while simultaneously snapping up call options at a rapid click.
+This all comes as traders from popular Subreddit, WallStreetBets (WSB) have piled into the stock – buying both the underlying and GME call options at a rapid click over the last month.

-This has seen many from the subreddit post screenshots of dizzying gains, often accompanied with brash language and a nihilistic tone.
-For example, one recent post boasted that a WSB user had turned a mere $50 thousand bet into over $22 million trading GME.
+This has seen many from the subreddit post screenshots of dizzying gains, with one recent post boasting that a WSB user turned $50 thousand into over $22 million betting on GME.

 But it’s not just users from WSB piling into the stock or poking fun at GME’s meteoric run.
-Controversial billionaire investor, Chamath Palihapitiya on Tuesday revealed he too was taking a punt on GME, tweeting out an image showing that he had bought 50 call options on GME.
-He did this at the behest of his Twitter followers, saying:
+Controversial billionaire investor, Chamath Palihapitiya on Tuesday revealed he was too was taking a punt on GME, Tweeting out an image showing that he had bought 50 call options on GME.
+He did this after asking his Twitter followers:

 ‘Tell me what to buy tomorrow and if you convince me I’ll throw a few 100 k’s at it to start.’